Common Factors the Affect Weight

 Generally, it’s only possible to lose one or two pounds of actual fat per week, so if you’re losing more than that you’re probably losing water, not fat.
 Excessive calorie or carbohydrate restriction, in particular, can show inaccurate weight loss, which is often about 75 percent water loss.
 Diuretics can also cause water loss.

 Long-term stress can increase cortisol, which is a hormone that can impact fluid retention and water weight.
 Water retention may occur because stress and cortisol increase an antidiuretic hormone that controls water balance in the body.
+This is one of the common factors that affect weight and is often more difficult to manage.

 Carbohydrate intake also causes a rise in insulin, which can increase sodium retention and reabsorption of water in the kidneys.
 Low-carb diets lead to a drop in insulin levels, which then leads to a loss of sodium and water from the kidneys.
 This means that eating more carbs might cause an immediate change in weight, but that’s just due to greater water retention, rather than fat gain.